tuvo1106/aws-primer/certified_solutions_architect.md

 - IAM is a universal system (applied to all regions at the same time).
 IAM is a free service.
 - A root account is the account initially created when AWS is set up.
 - New IAM accounts have no permissions by default until granted.
-- New users get assigned an Access key ID and Secret when first created when you give them programattic access.
+- New users get assigned an Access key ID and Secret when first created when you give them programmatic access.
 - Access keys are only used for CLI and SDK (cannot access console).
 - Always set up MFA for Root Accounts.